Overview

 Symptoms

-- Dull and achy, similar to menstrual cramps
+• Dull and achy, like menstrual cramps.

-- Sharp and sudden
+• Sharp and sudden.

 When to see a doctor